MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/getting-local-values.md

 ---
 title: Getting Local Values | Microsoft Docs
-description: Learn how Visual Studio gets the value of a local by using GetPropertyInfo for managed and unmanaged code. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn how Visual Studio gets the value of a local variable by using GetPropertyInfo for managed and unmanaged code. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual